 Where to Get Help

 You can get help with computing problems, including operating system updates, anti-virus installation and updates, peer-to-peer software removal, and infected computers at the Odegaard Learning Commons.
 Personal computers connected to the UW network must be kept free of viruses, use firewalls and be patched with updated software.
 Current students can download virus scan software at no charge from the UW's IT Connect.
 Compromised or infected computers will be denied network access.

-Ian’s Domain is an Internet café available to all residence hall residents and is located on the ground level of McCarty Hall.
-Ian's Domain offers Ethernet access to campus networks as well as the Internet.
-Computer stations are also available near each residence hall front desk for student use.
-Residents with disabilities or who need any accommodations to access these areas and/or equipment should contact Disability Resources for Students (DRS) at 206-543-8924 (V/TTY) or firstname.lastname@example.org.
+Computer stations are available near each residence hall front desk for student use.
+Residents with disabilities or who need any accommodations to access these areas and/or equipment should contact Disability Resources for Students (DRS) at 206-543-8924 (V/TTY) or email@example.com.
 Computer workstations are also available in the Odegaard Learning Commons and the Mary Gates Hall Computing Resource Center.